Blue: Dyes for textiles and food

 Woad and true indigo were once used but since the early 1900s, all indigo is synthetic.
 Produced on an industrial scale, indigo is the blue of blue jeans.
 Blue dyes are organic compounds, both synthetic and natural.

 For food, the triarylmethane dye Brilliant blue FCF is used for candies.
 The search continues for stable, natural blue dyes suitable for the food industry.

 Various raspberry-flavoured foods are dyed blue.
-This was done to distinguish strawberry, watermelon and raspberry-flavoured foods.
+This was done to distinguish it from strawberry, watermelon and cherry-flavoured foods.
 The company ICEE used Blue No. 1 for their blue raspberry ICEEs.

-Blue Raspberry Frozen Yogurt with White Chocolate Chips, Coconut, and Cherries.
+Blue raspberry frozen yogurt with white chocolate chips, coconut, and cherries.

 Blue haribo jelly beans.
 Raspberry flavour.
-Bought in the UK.

-A blue raspberry-flavoured Jolly Rancher Hard Candy Stix after being unwrapped in the Dulles section of Sterling, Loudoun County, Virginia.
+A blue raspberry-flavoured Jolly Rancher Hard Candy Stix.

 Chemical structure of indigo dye, a widely produced blue dye.
 Blue jeans consist of 1–3% by weight of this organic compound.

 Chemical structure of C.I.
 Acid Blue 9, a dye commonly used in candies.